RTBathula/nodeapp/README.md

 npm start
 ```
 # Can I deploy docker image in heroku?
 Yes, As dockerfile is written for this project, you can deploy to heroku using simple heroku commands.
-Here is how
+Here is how.

 ##Direct image push to heroku(main commands)
 ```
 heroku create